johnconnor31/Countries-Lookup/README.md

 1. Clone the repository
 2. Navigate inside the project folder and open commandline for this folder
+3. Now, run 'npm install'.
+It will take a few minutes to install all dependencies.
-3. On commandline, run 'node server'
+4. On commandline, now run 'node server'
-4. It will start running a server on localhost:5000
+5. It will start running a server on localhost:5000
-5. Then, open another commandline from the same folder
+6. Then, open another commandline from the same folder
-6. Run 'npm start' from this commandline
+7. Run 'npm start' from this commandline
-7. The application will open in the browser with URL 'localhost:3000'
+8. The application will open in the browser with URL 'localhost:3000'

 The application has below capabilities: